Portchain/analytics-terminal-depth/README.md

 1. Insert password.
 Get from Sebastian
 2. Select terminal of interest in dropdown menu.
 Wait for data to be loaded.
 The data range can be extended to improve \
 the map quality at the cost of increased computation time.
-3. Somthing
+3. Select how the map should be calculated
     1. Draft Type: **static** to use draft of vessels while at berth. **dynamic** to use draft of vessels at all times
-3. Select how the map should be calculated
     1. Resolution: Increase for finer details and slower computation
     2. Property to map: **Depth** or **count**
     3. Select how depth is calculated from drafts: **max** depth is the maximal of drafts observed.
 This is sensitive \